• Skip to main content

 If you don’t already own a separate battery charger and your converter needs replacing, you may want to consider a converter with battery charging capabilities.
 It is necessary to keep your batteries charged up if you want to use your converter to the best of its abilities; if your batteries aren’t charged, your converter will have no energy to convert and utilize for your rig!

-Thankfully many converters these days have charging built into it.
-While some of these converters may cost more than others, you may find it worth it and simpler to buy an all in one option.
-However, if you’re accustomed to keeping your batteries charged in your RV and already own a battery charger, you may have better luck finding a more budget friendly converter without smart charging capabilities.
+Thankfully, many converters these days have charging built into them.
+While some of these converters can cost more than others, you may find it’s worth keeping everything simple and buying an all-in-one option.
+However, if you’re accustomed to keeping your batteries charged in your RV and already own a battery charger, you may have better luck finding a more budget-friendly converter without smart charging capabilities.

 How Much Power Do I Realistically Need?